StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

 ### Partition

-1. Add partition.
-Existing partition [MIN, 2013-01-01), add partition [2013-01-01, 2014-01-01), and use default bucket mode.
+1. Add a partition and use the default bucketing mode.
+The existing partition is [MIN, 2013-01-01).
+The added partition is [2013-01-01, 2014-01-01).

     ```sql
     ALTER TABLE example_db.my_table
     ADD PARTITION p1 VALUES LESS THAN ("2014-01-01");
     ```

-2. Add partition and use the new number of buckets.
+2. Add a partition and use the new number of buckets.

     ```sql
     ALTER TABLE example_db.my_table